 Fig.1 Schematic representation of the two-hit two-oligo with plasmid (2H2OP) method.
 This method enable efficient KI of plasmid DNAs by using single-stranded oligodeoxynucleotides (ssODNs) as ‘paste’.

 Fig.2 GFP knock-in rats generated by 2H2OP method.
 Some of the pups express GFP at a high level in the body.

-To learn more about this research, please view the full research report entitled "ssODN-mediated knock-in with CRISPR-Cas for large genomic regions in zygotes" at of the Nature Communications website.
+To learn more about this research, please view the full research report entitled " ssODN-mediated knock-in with CRISPR-Cas for large genomic regions in zygotes " at this page of the Nature Communications website.